 - Typically completed during the first summer in the HRTM program

 - Assignments completed throughout the semester

 - Mid-term and final assessments completed by the employer of the intern

-Click here to download the HRTM 495 Internship Information Form
+The HRTM 495 Internship Information Form can be found here

 The internship is typically completed the summer prior to graduation.
 The internship should be completed in the area of interest of the student.
 For example, if the student wishes to complete a focus in Club Management, then their internship should be in a club.
 In order to be approved, the internship needs to be a supervisory/managerial role, formalized internship, or rotational position (required to rotate throughout 3 positions).
 It is hoped that the final internship can be the student "s entry into the work force and lead to a fulltime, supervisory position in the hospitality and tourism industry.
 The internship requirements are outlined below:

 - 400 hours of work experience in any managerial position, formalized internship, or rotational position (required to rotate throughout at least 3 positions) in the hospitality or tourism industry